harrycresswell/harry/content/writing/breaking-changes-upgrading-hugo.md

 It’s worth noting if you’re using pagination on a list page everything should still work as normal but if it’s not then it’s probably an issue with `.Pages` vs `.RegularPages`, as explained in [Alexandros’s comment](https://github.com/gohugoio/hugoThemes/issues/682#issue-481516283) about this.

-I’ll return to this article and document any errors I get the next time I upgrade, but that’s all for now.
+I’ll return to this article to document any errors I get the next time I upgrade, but that’s all for now.

 ## Further reading